Things To Do In Madeira Island

 Morning - Visit Mercado dos Lavradores

 Tropical fruits rest on wicker baskets, and chilli peppers hang over the stands of this lively market in the heart of Funchal.
 Designed by architect Edmundo Tavares, the striking art-deco building has been an exchange point for fresh produce since 1940.
 Every day, locals and visitors come here to smell and taste the island's unique ingredients, such as bananas or passion fruit.
 While the fruit takes centre stage, you can't help noticing the tiles adorning the walls and the women dressed in traditional Madeiran wear.
 If you're visiting in the morning, you can watch the fishmongers prepping scabbardfish and other local seafood.
+Note that produce here is often sold at a higher price.
+If you’re looking to stock up on fruit, it’s worth checking the stalls in the streets surrounding the market.

 Admire the street art at Rua de Santa Maria

-From the market, we headed to Rua de Santa Maria, one of the oldest streets in Funchal.
+From the market, head to Rua de Santa Maria, one of the oldest streets in Funchal.
 Dating back to the 15th century, it’s famous for its series of colourful doors.
 The initiative called Arte de Portas Abertas (Art of Open Doors) began in 2010 when the city council invited artists to revamp the doors and entrances on the street.
 Walking past it today, you'll find more than 200 painted doors tucked between cafés and restaurants.

 Go up to the Monte neighbourhood